jpvalero/jpvalero.github.io/_pages/about.md

 Recent publications
 ======
+  L. E. Chatzieleftheriou, **J. Pérez-Valero**, J. Martín-Pérez and P. Serrano, "Optimal Scaling and Offloading for Sustainable Provision of Reliable V2N Services in Dynamic and Static Scenarios," in IEEE Transactions on Network and Service Management.
   * **J. Perez-Valero**, P. Serrano, J. Garcia-Reinoso, A. Banchs and X. Costa-Perez, "Minimum-Cost Design of Auto-Scaling Server Farms Providing Reliability Guarantees" in IEEE Open Journal of the Communications Society.
-  * Livia Elena Chatzieleftheriou, **Jesus Perez-Valero**, Jorge Martín-Pérez, and Pablo Serrano.
-2024.
-Sustainable Provision of URLLC Services for V2N: Analysis and Optimal Configuration.
-In International Symposium on Theory, Algorithmic Foundations, and Protocol Design for Mobile Networks and Mobile Computing (MobiHoc ’24), October 14–17, 2024, Athens, Greece.
-ACM, New York, NY, USA.
-  * **Jesus Perez-Valero**, Jaime Garcia-Reinoso, Albert Banchs, Pablo Serrano, Jorge Ortin, Xavier Costa-Perez.
-"Performance trade-offs of auto scaling schemes for NFV with reliability requirements".
-Computer Communications 2023.
-  * **J. Perez-Valero**, A. Banchs, P. Serrano, J. Ortín, J. Garcia-Reinoso and X. Costa-Pérez, "Energy-Aware Adaptive Scaling of Server Farms for NFV with Reliability Requirements," in IEEE Transactions on Mobile Computing

 Research projects
 ======